sen-tou/dot/README.md

 Usage: init_dotfiles.sh [proto] [-{options}]

 Arguments:
     proto: [ssh, https] specify how to download the repo

 Options:
     -h Output usage
     -i Install the dotfiles, a backup of all affected files will be created
-    -I Install dependencies that the dotfiles refer to -d Download dotfiles
+    -I Install dependencies that the dotfiles refer to -c Show changes since last version
+    -d Download dotfiles
     -b Backup dotfiles (only works if the project has been downloaded via -d or -i)